Close Menu

 • The intentional dissipation, waste, depletion, or destruction of marital assets after the filing of the divorce petition or within two years prior to the filing of the petition

-For an annulment in Florida there is no property division, since the marriage is void.
-While you may work out a property division agreement outside the courtroom—many divorcing couples do—the factors courts use in dividing property can affect the strength of your bargaining position.
-An experienced Orlando divorce attorney with a thorough understanding of Florida property division law can help you present your strongest case for the assets you want to keep.
+For an annulment in Florida, there is no property division, since the marriage is void.
+While you may work out a divorce property division agreement outside the courtroom—many divorcing couples do—the factors courts use in dividing property can affect the strength of your bargaining position.
+An experienced property division attorney in Orlando with a thorough understanding of Florida divorce laws can help you present your strongest case for the assets you want to keep.

-Speak with a Knowledgeable Orlando Property Division Lawyer
+Speak with a Knowledgeable Property Division Attorney in Orlando

-If you need help with property division during the divorce process, please contact The Law Offices of Sean Smallwood, P.A. in Orlando.
-Protecting your interests and assets now will put you in the best position to make a fresh start when your divorce is final.
+If you need help with divorce property division during the divorce process, please contact The Law Offices of Sean Smallwood, P.A. in Orlando.
+Protecting your interests and assets now will put you in the best position to make a fresh start when your divorce is final whether in a uncontested or contested divorce proceeding.

-What Our Clients Have To Say On Google:
+What Our Clients Have To Say About Our Property Division Lawyers Near You

 “I’ve used Sean for my case in 2015-2016 and again in 2017-2020.
 My recent case made it to trial and Sean was very prepared and touched on all the strong points needed to ensure we had a successful trial.
 I am more than satisfied with Sean and his team and if it weren’t for them, I don’t think my case would’ve had such a great outcome.”